Tattoo Info and Aftercare

 *once your tattoo is clean, rinse it one last time with cold water.
 This will help close the pores of your skin and help the tattoo to stop oozing.

 *Dry the tattoo, either by air drying, or GENTLY pat the tattoo dry using a paper towel.
-(Avoid using a bath towel that you’ve been using for several days, as these may contain bacteria which could irritate your new tattoo).
+Do not use bath towels or reusable towel as these may contain bacteria which could irritate your new tattoo.

 *Avoid clothing or activities that irritate your new tattoo for several days.
 This may include clothing that is tight, or has a coarse texture, such as denim waistbands and lace bra-straps.